Economy of Omaha, Nebraska: Businesspeople

 Early businesspeople who were important to the growth and development of the city include a variety of bankers, investors, promoters, lawyers, and entrepreneurs.
 Omaha is said to have been founded by William D. Brown, the entrepreneur behind the Lone Tree Ferry which brought settlers across from Council Bluffs, Iowa.
 Alfred D. Jones was a surveyor and lawyer who first platted the city.
 Later the brothers Edward and John A. Creighton traveled west from their native Ohio planting telegraph wires along the way.
 Their contributions to the city's growth were innumerable, with varied backgrounds in banking, investing and philanthropy.
 Similarly, the Kountze family's impact on the city was immense.
-Augustus and his brother Herman founded the bank that became the First National of Nebraska, which today is the largest independent bank in the U.S., and is still headquartered in Omaha.
+Augustus and his brother Herman founded the bank that became the First National Bank of Omaha, which today is the largest independent bank in the U.S., and is still headquartered in Omaha.
 Gilbert Hitchcock and Edward Rosewater were among the many influential newspaper editors in the city, founding empires that promoted, molded and drove economic development.
 Frederick Krug, Frederick Metz and Gottlieb Storz were all early beer brewers, with counterparts in the meatpacking industry included Edward Cudahy, Sr. among others.